LogtalkDotOrg/chocolatey-packages/logtalk3/README.md

 Example: `choco install logtalk --params "'/DIR=%ChocolateyInstall%\lib\'"`

+- `/COMPONENTS="COMPONENT"`

+Example: `choco install logtalk --params "'/COMPONENTS="base"` (doesn't require a user documents folder)

 ## Notes

 - The backend Prolog compilers you intend to use must be installed before installing Logtalk.

+- The installer can be run in system context for deployment via enterprise management tools.